ychaouche/mailcop/README.md

 Aug 22 18:07:44 a.chaouche@mydomain.tld             183.234.60.38:
 ```
 Requirements:
 You need to set auth_debug = yes in /etc/dovecot/conf.d/10-logging.conf
 If you want to also monitor SASL attacks, you need to configure your SMTP server to use dovecot for SASL authentication.
+You'll also need to install the geoiplookup command

 Stats :